halekammoun/RHCE-Training/11-gestion-de-stockage-avec-ansible.md

       - name: If there is not enough disk space
         debug:
           msg: "Could not create partition of that size"
-        when: "'sdb1' not in ansible_devices.sdb"
       - name: Creating the smaller partition
         parted:
           device: /dev/sdb
           number: 1
           part_end: 800MiB
           state: present
-        when: "'sdb1' not in ansible_devices.sdb"
     always:
       - name: Creating the ext4 filesystem
         filesystem: